The word KETO written with nuts and veggies

 If you’re committed to the keto diet, you don’t have to live with bloating.
 In addition to potential solutions such as; drinking more water, optimizing your dietary fiber intake, eliminating food allergens, and addressing excess MCT and sugar alcohol consumption, look into taking probiotics.

-After discussing it with your doctor, you may find that probiotic consumption reduces your bloating and improves your overall digestion significantly.
+After discussing it with your doctor or registered dietitian, you may find that probiotic consumption reduces your bloating and improves your overall digestion significantly.

-Bio-K+ offers a wide range of tasty probiotic drinkables and easy-to-take capsules.
+Bio-K+ offers a wide range of tasty drinkable probiotics and easy-to-take capsules.
 Our patented probiotic strains have proven efficacy in clinical settings, so you can trust that you're getting a high-quality probiotic.

 Sources: